 Caring Dependency Claim

-If the deceased was the Claimant’s main carer for physical needs such as:
+If the deceased was the claimant’s main carer for physical needs such as:

-The relevant family member can claim for a CICA dependency award in the same manner as a financial dependency award.
+The relevant family member can claim a CICA dependency award in the same manner as a financial dependency award.

 Fatal Injury Claims & Funeral Expenses

 These are currently limited to £2,500 for immediate payment if the family qualifies and a further payment of £2,500 as a ‘flat rate’.
 Most basic funeral costs will be covered, but an additional payment may be made for expenses.

 There is nothing more emotive than losing a loved one due to a criminal act such as murder.
 The devastation can only be imagined by those not affected.
 Even perhaps more hurtful is if the murder is by a family member, husband or wife, for instance, or the murder of a child.

 The unthinkable regrettably does happen, but what can the family victims left behind do?

 Criminal Injuries Compensation for Murder

 The death of a loved one due to a murder or manslaughter charge may result in a claim for compensation against the Criminal Injuries Compensation Authority CICA.